“Well balanced; A complete success” Die Welt

 “Entirely different from Winnetou” Hamburger Morgenpost

-Searching for a trace of the native americans: In the most recent exhibition, the museum presents a rich variety of its Indian treasures.
+Following the trail of the native americans: In the most recent exhibition, the museum presents a rich variety of its Indian treasures.
 Spirituality and healing, communication, beauty and history – tradition meets modern native american life.

 The exhibition, open since 2008, was developed with support of Native American artist David Seven Deers of the Skwahla-Stó:lo-Halkomelem people (Canada), which focuses on the spiritual longhouses and masks of the north western coast.
 Tepees of the Plains Indians, the reconstruction of a Pueblo House, arrowheads thousands of years old, valuable historic photographs of Indian dignitaries, and about 500 other artefacts give an insight into the different Indian cultures of North America.